kevin-funderburg/AppleScripts/README.md

 ### Keep Scripts In Sync Using Aliases

 In order for scripts to be accessible via the Script Menu, scripts must be stored in `~/Library/Scripts`, but if you like to keep your scripts synced between devices, this location is a pain.
-I used to have a [Hazel][hazelapp] rule set up to sync `~/Library/Scripts` to Dropbox that worked fine for years, but I didn't like all the extra processing needed to sync and worse yet I had 2 copies of every script which was messy and got confusing.<br>
+I used to have a [Hazel][hazelapp] rule set up to sync `~/Library/Scripts` to Dropbox that worked fine for years, but I didn't like all the extra processing needed to sync and worse yet I had 2 copies of every script which was messy and got confusing.<br><br>
 I realized later that moving all my scripts to `~/Dropbox/Library/Scripts` then creating an alias to that location and moving it `~/Library/Scripts` allows for my scripts to be stored in Dropbox, and still be accessible in the Script Menu!
 This method works exactly as well with the `~/Library/Script Libraries` folder.
 Here's a screenshot of what it looks like in Finder.

 ![aliasDemo](./imgs/aliasPath.png)